-In the Lucky Little Learners Social Emotional Learning Curriculum for 1st & 2nd Grade, you’ll have activities and resources to help teach your kids all about working together!
+In the Lucky Little Learners Social Emotional Learning Curriculum for 1st & 2nd Grade, you’ll have several activities and resources to help teach your kids all about working together!
 Here’s a preview of some of those activities and a few of our best tips on how to teach cooperation in the classroom.

 Review classroom scenarios.

 Begin your classroom cooperation lessons by reviewing situations that may occur in the classroom.
-Cooperation scenario cards from the The Encouraging Classroom are great for whole group instruction, writing prompts, or reinforcing skills with individuals or small groups.
+Cooperation scenario cards from the Social Emotional Learning Curriculum are great for whole group instruction, writing prompts, or reinforcing skills with individuals or small groups.
 One scenario you may choose to review with your students is what to do when students are trying to complete a task and start “bossing each other around”.
 In addition, you may talk to your students about what to do when there is a long line at the drinking fountain.
 These are just a couple of the scenarios you can introduce to teach cooperation.

 Create a Cooperation Tessellation.